 The problem with this approach is that although it is free, you will be fairly limited in what you are able to do from a technical standpoint.
 In addition, it will be difficult to make money (if you decide to monetize) because you may not be taken seriously by potential clients.

 That brings us to our next option…

-If you are serious about starting a blog, then self-hosted is definitely the way to go.
+If you are serious about starting a blog and want to know how to become a blogger, self-hosted is definitely the way to go.
 Not only will you have more control over your blog, but you will be taken more seriously.